Environmental Planning

 The Environmental Planning Pathway is offered at Newcastle, Northumbria and Queen’s University Belfast.

-The Environmental Planning (‘Envplan’) Training Pathway offers world-leading PhD opportunities in environmental planning research, very broadly conceived.
-The pathway emphasises the need to study and evaluate processes of urban change with high-level and cutting-edge PhD research which draws on critically informed and methodologically innovative approaches from environmental, social and policy sciences.
+The Environmental Planning Training Pathway offers world-leading PhD opportunities in environmental planning research, very broadly conceived.
+The pathway emphasises the need to study and evaluate processes of urban and rural change with high-level and leading-edge PhD research which draws on critically informed and methodologically innovative approaches from environmental, social and policy sciences.

-The final venue in the Envplan pathway, at Northumbria University, is situated within the Department of Architecture and Built Environment.
-The department provides expert supervision by internationally recognized researchers in the field, offering a dynamic research environment for innovative, interdisciplinary PhD proposals.
-The Department is host to a wide range of research groups including the Sustainable Construction Futures Group, whose work addresses wider issues in the construction industry through the development of socio-technical, innovative solutions.
-The People and Place Research Group, also based in the Department, positions itself at the cross-boundary between architecture, urban design, planning and the social sciences.
-People & Place engages with the social, economic, physical and cultural fabric of place to investigate a range of cross-cutting themes including sustainability and the natural environment.
-The department is also home to the DigiBE – Digital Built Environment Group, the Adaptation, Value, and the Built Environment Group (AVBE), the Design Research Group, and the Building Information Management Group, who apply their various specialist expertise to investigate innovative approaches to addressing environmental challenges in urban and rural settings.
+Northumbria University’s participation in the pathway is organised through the School of Architecture and Built Environment.
+The school is host to a wide range of research groups including the Sustainable Construction Futures Group, whose work addresses wider issues in the construction industry through the development of socio-technical, innovative solutions and the People and Place Research Group, which positions itself at the cross-boundary between architecture, urban design, planning and the social sciences.
+The department is also home to the DigiBE – Digital Built Environment Group, the Adaptation, Value, and the Built Environment Group (AVBE) Group, the Design Research Group, and the Building Information Management Group, who apply their various specialist expertise to investigate innovative approaches to addressing environmental challenges in urban and rural settings.
 Applications are particularly encouraged in areas of departmental expertise aligned with these groups, including: sustainable materials for construction, sustainability change initiatives modelling and scenario development; sustainable urban development; climate change adaptation and mitigation; green infrastructure; sustainable/active transport; energy-efficient building design; and smart cities and digital planning.